 T-STEM Blueprint Redesign

-Over the past 12 months, TEA has engaged with stakeholder groups across Texas to provide recommendations to the T-STEM Blueprint and Designation process.
+During the 2016-2017 and 2017-2018 school years, TEA has engaged with stakeholder groups across Texas to provide recommendations to the T-STEM Blueprint and Designation process.
 TEA has incorporated those recommendations and included Outcomes-Based Measures (OBMs) into a draft version of a T-STEM redesigned Blueprint.

 TEA is seeking stakeholder input on the draft version of the T-STEM redesigned Blueprint.
 To provide feedback on the draft recommendations, please complete the public comment form.